Cydhra/coraxlib/docs/libpll.md

 In terms of calculations, `libpll` has optimized routines for 4 main tasks:

-- Partials
+- Conditional Likelihood Vectors (CLVs)
 - Derivatives
 - Likelihood
-- Probability Matrices
+- Probability Matrices (P-matrices)

 In order to calculate the likelihood of a tree from scratch only Probability Matrices, Partials, and Likelihood routines are required.
 The Derivatives